maattam/engine/README.md

 The project started as an introduction to basic [OpenGL] concepts, but has since grown to feature forward and modern deferred rendering, post-processing, shadow mapping and different lightning models.

-Most of the project is written in C\+\+, but the user interface has some JavaScript -derivate QML bits.
+Most of the project is written in C\+\+, but the user interface contains some JavaScript -derivate QML bits.
 The project architecture focuses on iterative developement by avoiding dependencies to implementations and employs heavy use of [SOLID] object-oriented design as a result.
 The project depends heavily on Qt, [Qt Quick] and [OpenGL] 4.2.